Sonata-Fantaisie in G-sharp minor (Scriabin)

 Alexander Scriabin's Sonate-Fantaisie in G-sharp minor (or Sonata-Fantaisie) was composed in 1886, when he was fourteen.
 It was dedicated to Natalya Sekerina, the sweetheart of his adolescence.

-A portentous introduction leads to a gentle, idyllic first movement highly reminiscent of Chopin in its flow of melody.
 The opening Andante gives way to a more agitated sonata movement.
 The cadence theme, especially on its return where it is accompanied by simple chords rather than flowing accompaniment figures, has a touch of a mazurka about it.
 The development section, with its broken tenths in the left hand and the polyphony in the treble, is very original in its sonorities.
 The end introduces a reminiscence of an ensuing idea in the introduction.
 Its chromaticism is highly characteristic of Scriabin's later works.

 It was written during the time when Scriabin was studying under Nikolai Zverev.